July 23, 2019 • News Announcements, Program Updates

 After a brief orientation, we broke up into groups and spread out in both directions with bags in hand, scouring the entire beach from the sand dunes down to the high tide line.
 It wasn’t long before people returned for a second bag to fill.

 After an hour or so of cleaning, we took a short break.
-I then trained the volunteers on how to sift the sand for micro-plastics.
-Oceanic Society had brought along specialized sieves that caught particles larger than 7 mm.
+I then trained the volunteers on how to sift the sand for microplastics.
+Oceanic Society had brought along specialized sieves that catch particles larger than 7 mm.
 Although the majority of plastic micro-particles on the world’s beaches are smaller than this, and would blend in almost homogeneously with the sand, this gear would at least give us an idea of how many small-to-medium-sized plastic fragments were present.

 The devices are simple – they consist of two long poles sitting parallel, with a rectangular sheet of mesh connecting them.
 The contraption is set flat on the sand near the high tide line where detritus from the ocean accumulates, and sand is shoveled on top of the mesh sheet.
 Then, two volunteers lift the handles simultaneously, and shake the device until all the sand falls through the mesh, leaving behind anything larger than 7 mm.

-I think that because of how much attention the micro-plastics issue is getting these days, and the depressing imagery accompanying every story about plastic pollution on social media, most of us were expecting to see something that looked like a Chuck-E-Cheese ball-pit viewed from 30,000 feet – a blanket of technicolor, polyvinyl sprinkles.
+I think that because of how much attention the microplastics issue is getting these days, and the depressing imagery accompanying every story about plastic pollution on social media, most of us were expecting to see something that looked like a Chuck-E-Cheese ball-pit viewed from 30,000 feet – a blanket of technicolor, polyvinyl sprinkles.

 This clean-up was organized as part of Oceanic Society’s wider Blue Habits program.
 By facilitating rewarding and meaningful ocean-centric experiences such as these, we are striving to connect, strengthen, and build a community dedicated to ocean-friendly living.

-Thank you for everyone who showed up, and special thanks to the proprietors of Java Beach Café on La Playa Street for helping us find a place to dispose of the trash recovered from the beach.
+Thank you to everyone who showed up, and special thanks to the proprietors of Java Beach Café on La Playa Street for helping us find a place to dispose of the trash that we recovered from the beach.
 If you’re in San Francisco, do yourself a favor this weekend and go have one of their donuts, pick up some plastic from the beach, and enjoy the sound of the waves!